 By Stephanie N Ambarsumyan at Wandering Why Traveler.

 Some Greek islands have largely abandoned local agriculture for tourism, but this is not the case in Naxos.
 Local agriculture is still alive and well, meaning much of what you eat in restaurants comes from farms on the island.
 A true farm-to-table industry makes the culinary scene on Naxos fantastic.

 Naxos Resort Beach Hotel is one of the best places to stay in Naxos.
 Just off the sandy beach of St. George, the hotel’s architecture incorporates local Cycladic and Venetian styles.
 Its 88 luxurious rooms include balconies with a view of either the gardens or the sea and mountains.
 Amenities include a pool, steam room, sauna and hot tub facilities.

 Rent a car and explore idyllic villages in the mountains and along the sea.
-Small fishing villages like Agia Anna and Apollonia are great for their beaches.
+Small fishing villages like Agia Anna and Apollonia are great for sun kisses beaches.
 The mountain villages of Chalkio and Filoti are lovely for taking in the laid back pace of local life.
-Enjoy a delicious lunch on a terrace and pick up fantastic sweets from a delicious bakery.
+Enjoy a delicious lunch on a terrace and pick up mouth watering sweets from a delicious bakery.
 Read in-depth tips for visiting Naxos in the article I wrote after we took a family trip there.

 By Alex Kallimanis here at Wanderlust Marriage Travel.

 Want all the beauty of Santorini without the cruise crowds?
 While Paros isn’t exactly off-the-beaten-path among seasoned travelers, it’s a great alternative for those who want to soak up some of the Grecian sun.
 You can take a ferry from Athens’ port of Pireaus or from many of the other Greek islands to get there.